 Following the transaction with National Indemnity in March 2007, Equitas approved an aggregate return premium of £50 million to be paid to the approximately 34,000 Reinsured Names, Lioncover and Centrewrite Limited in accordance with their respective entitlements.
 This amount was provided for in the financial statements for 2007.
-At 31 March 2017, 28,108 (2016: 28,108) of those entitled to a return premium have been paid their entitlement.
-This accounts for £44 million (2016: £44 million) of the total return premium.
+At 31 March 2018, 28,109 (2017: 28,108) of those entitled to a return premium have been paid their entitlement.
+This accounts for £44.4 million (2017: £44.4 million) of the total return premium.
 The balance is payable to the remaining Reinsured Names or their estates on satisfaction by them of outstanding procedural requirements.
+As it is now over 10 years since the above Return Premium payment program was initiated, and less than £0.2 million has been claimed in the past 8 years, the Board have agreed to release £5.5 million to Reserves, leaving a residual £0.1 million liability.

 At Phase I we explained that any further distribution to Names would depend on requirements for regulatory capital and other constraints.
 The regulator at the time, the Financial Services Authority, decided that, having regard to such matters, they would not permit a further return premium to be paid at the time of the Part VII transfer.
+Currently, Regulatory Capital requirements under Solvency II are unlikely to be achieved.

-Net assets of £78 million are now held to maintain the capital levels required by regulation and to fund the on-going governance costs of the Group.
+Accordingly, the Net assets of £83 million are now held as residual capital to fund the on-going governance costs of the Group.
 Under present circumstances, it is likely to be many years before the Group will be in a position to consider any further return premium payments, and it is possible that such payments may never be made.